iacchus/iacchus.github.io-pelican/content/ringdontpass.md

 people to do certain movements, I can assure that only the apt will pass from that “ring don't pass.”

-Eg.: Many one cannot be jealous on one Man.
+Eg.: Many Women cannot be jealous on one Man.